Adam Neumann, the disgraced eccentric WeWork founder who managed to raise $1 billion for his new project

 And the percentage going to companies with African-American founders was even lower, according to Crunchbase, a platform that aggregates business information on private and public companies.

-“True entrepreneurship is about the ability to bounce back from mistakes and setbacks, but Andreessen not only gave that” to Neumann, “he seems to be celebrating it too,” concludes Feinzaig.
+“True entrepreneurship is about the ability to bounce back from mistakes and setbacks, but Andreessen not only gave that” to Neumann, “he seems to be celebrating it,” Feinzaig concludes.

 Be that as it may, it remains to be seen if the outcome of this new adventure ends up resembling that of WeWork.